foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 ---
-title: "One identity, every machine on the Internet"
+title: "One physical key for every machine on the Internet"
 Date: 2026-05-11T22:30:00+02:00
 draft: false
 description: "With Djibian, a single YubiKey/NitroKey is enough to sign, decrypt and hop through N remote servers via SSH — without ever placing a private key on them."